The Judicial Appointments Commission (JAC) is now inviting applications for salaried employment judges of the employment tribunal

 Employment judges' must live within reasonable travelling distance of the principal venue at which he or she sits.

-Employment judges will be assigned to a principal venue but will be expected to sit approximately 6 to 8 weeks away from their primary location, including in remote areas.
-Employment judges in the North East and Wales are peripatetic.
+Employment judges will be assigned to a principal venue, but can be expected to sit elsewhere within their assigned regions, as business needs require.
+In Wales candidates will be expected to sit approximately 6 weeks away from their primary location, including in remote areas.

 Where there are multiple locations and/or jurisdictions available in a role, candidates should pay particular attention to any guidance in the exercise materials.
 Advice on selecting locations and jurisdictions is available.